RamenVentures/Operating-Manual/README.md

 ### <a href="http://www.twitter.com/joshpc" target="_blank">Joshua Tessier</a>, Founding Partner

-Josh is also computer scientist who loves hard tech and infrastructure.
+Josh is also a computer scientist who loves hard tech and infrastructure.
 He was the first Head of Core Product Engineering at  <a href="http://www.shopify.com" target="_blank">Shopify</a>, and co-founder of Select Start Studios (acquired by Shopify).
 Josh helps founders build and scale their technology and their team.

 ### <a href="http://www.twitter.com/alizhd" target="_blank">Ali Zahid</a>, Associate